 In a typical enterprise, there would be multiple Azure subscriptions managed across various tenants.
 Each tenant would have multiple subscriptions for respective environments.
 This blog focuses on managing the multiple Azure Subscriptions with Serverless360.
-Let us take a simple scenario to have a better understanding of how Serverless360 overcome the challenges faced in the Azure portal with the help of Composite Application.
+Let us take a simple scenario to have a better understanding on how Serverless360 helps you overcome the challenges faced in the Azure portal with the help of Business Application.

-Let us consider a scenario where an organization named Fly Wheel Cab, with multiple systems like Vehicle Management, Driver On-Board Management, Booking Management, and these systems possess multiple environments like Dev, Staging, and production that has respective subscriptions on every tenant as below
+Let us consider a scenario where an organization named Fly Wheel Cab, with multiple systems like Vehicle Management, Driver On-Board Management, Booking Management, and these systems possess multiple environments like Dev, Staging, and production that has respective subscriptions on every tenant.

 Considering the above scenario, there is no single place to manage and monitor all the subscriptions of multiple tenants.
 When there are multiple resources interacting with other resources in another tenant, it is not possible to group and manage all resources in a single place.
 Below are some common challenges that most of the Azure users would face with the Azure portal